trimstray/nginx-admins-handbook/doc/RULES.md

   > I think the most secure value is `no-referrer` which specifies that no referrer information is to be sent along with requests made from a particular request client to any origin.
 The header will be omitted entirely.

   > The use of `no-referrer` has its advantages because it allows you to hide the HTTP header, and this increases online privacy and the security of users themselves.
-On the other hand, it can mainly affects analytics (in theory, should not have any SEO impact) because `noreferrer` specifies to hide that kind of information.
+On the other hand, it can mainly affects analytics (in theory, should not have any SEO impact) because `no-referrer` specifies to hide that kind of information.

   > Mozilla has a good table explaining how each of referrer policy options works.
 It comes from [Mozilla's reference documentation about Referer Policy](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Referrer-Policy).